 - Use technology to automate compliance

-- Have regular discussions with an accounting professional about compliance
+- Have regular discussions with an accounting professional

 - Maintain good daily business habits

 Create a list of all the deadlines your business has.
 Start with the basics:

 - When is your income tax return due?

 - If you collect sales tax, how often are you required to file?

 - Approximately when does your insurance carrier request an audit?

 Build on the list from here.
 Once you have compiled your list, add these dates to your calendar.